 for segment in transcript:

 The pitch is that it's free.
 No API key, no signup, no per-call cost.
-For a side project pulling a few hundred transcripts a week from your laptop, this is the right answer.
+As a popular open source option, it's a good fit for personal projects pulling a few hundred transcripts a week from your laptop.

 The problem is that "free" is a lie when you ship it.
 The library hits YouTube's unauthenticated timedtext endpoint, which means it shares your IP's rate limit with every other person doing the same thing.
 Pull from a residential connection and you're fine.
-Pull from an AWS or GCP egress IP, and you'll start seeing IpBlocked errors within a few hundred requests.
+Pull from AWS, Google Cloud, or Azure at scale, and YouTube has aggressively blocked those IP ranges, so you'll start seeing IP blocked errors within a few hundred requests.
 The maintainer's recommended fix is configuring proxy backends, which is now your problem to operate.

 The other failure mode is upstream changes.
 YouTube ships small tweaks to the player config every few months.
 The library is well-maintained, but there's typically a 1-3 day window after each change where transcripts return empty or malformed data and you're staring at a Slack thread asking why production broke.
+GitHub issues and active forks are increasingly focused on performance overhauls and recurring 429 Too Many Requests errors.
+Older cookie-based auth methods have also broken because of YouTube architecture and Innertube changes, which makes age-restricted or region-locked extraction less reliable and creates more edge cases.
 We've watched this play out three times in the last 18 months.

 For a notebook, that's fine.
-For a feature you ship to customers, it's a maintenance tax you'll pay forever.
+For a feature you ship to customers, it's a maintenance tax you'll pay forever, which is why many teams move to paid managed services.

 Option 2: The official YouTube Data API

-The official Captions endpoint lives at youtube.captions.list and youtube.captions.download.
+The official Captions endpoint in the official YouTube Data API v3 lives at youtube.captions.list and youtube.captions.download.
 Listing tracks costs 50 quota units per call.
-Downloading costs 200, and only works on videos uploaded by your authenticated account.
+Downloading costs 200, and only works on videos uploaded by your authenticated account; each caption resource includes a snippet, and its status shows whether a track is serving, syncing, or failed.

 The quota math.
 Default Data API quota is 10,000 units per day.
 If listing captions costs 50 units, that's 200 list calls per day before you hit the wall.
 Quota increases require an audit and several weeks of review.
 Don't plan around getting one.